 After determining through gut-instinct and a few charts predicting the areas most likely to have the strongest and weakest radioactive outflow --- from prevailing winds and such --- he began biosearching in a series of ever widnening concentric rings beyond the fence outward from ground zero.
 Mid August of 1945 found him well into the rugged terrain on BLM land some 25 miles or so from ground zero, not far from the small New Mexico community of San Antonio.
 To beat the heat of the noonday sun my uncle had been doing his testing in both the early morning hours or near sunset, holing up the rest of day among the rocks and cliffsides away from the sun.
 On one of those mid August days, after spending a good part of the afternoon in a relative cool shaded area, including a nice siesta induced nap, my uncle gathered up his stuff and headed out to continue his biosearching, slowly wending his way on foot some distance into a section that was too rough for his vehicle.
 As the day was edging toward dusk he was jarred from his concentration first by the feeling of an intense blast of heat followed by a deep chest shuddering air-vibration caused by a huge, weird-shaped flying object, seemingly made of metal and whining like a sick vacuum cleaner that streaked in out of the sky almost directly overhead on a slightly down-angle from parallel to the ground.
 The object, as it crossed out of sight barely maintaining its height advantage above the undulating canyons and rock strewn hills, all the while traveling at an ultra high speed, by the sound of it, slammed hard, and somewhat explosively so, possibly before it even hit, into the rocks and soil some distance away.

 After thanking the man and telling him how grateful he was for the assist my uncle told him who he was and why he was there.
 The man said they were there for basically the same reason.
 He said two of the others with them had been on horseback searching for lost livestock the day before and in the process of doing so saw the object flash across the sky then crash.
 After the two reached the site and saw the object from above the arroyo they returned home and related what they saw and heard.
 They decided to go back the next day and investigate.
 He told my uncle there didn't seem to be any signs of life or bodies, and for sure, the thing didn't seem to be an airplane even though it was obvious it was airborne just before it hit the ground.
 Even though my uncle was able to see the size and shape of the object quite clearly and the fact that it "slid" quite some distance before it came to rest partially buried against the canyon wall from his hillside perch, there was something so strange about it he really wanted to see the object up close.
 Except for being partially buried and a good sized hole that seemed to have been blown out of the curved side angled away from him, the object, if it was an airplane, considering the object's speed and all the sound and noise he heard the day before, appeared strikingly intact and undamaged.
-However, because of how bad his ankle felt he didn't want to climb down and back up so he decided he would instead, just return to his truck and come back later when his leg felt better.
+Because of how bad his ankle felt he didn't want to climb down and back up so he decided he would instead, just return to his truck and come back when his leg felt better.
+A week or two later he did just that.
+After cryptically asking around if anybody knew or heard anything about something crashing out near San Antonio and with none of his inquiries returning positive results, he, assuring himself he wasn't being watched or followed, slipped back into the area inconspicuously as possible in order to get a closer look at the object.

-He had only just returned to his home near Santa Fe and soaked his ankle for most of the night when an hour or so after sunrise two men in civilian clothes came to the door flashing badges and telling him he had to go with them.
+However, before that above revisit to the crash site, after barely making it back to his truck the same morning he wedged his foot in the rocks he had only just returned to his home near Santa Fe and soaked his ankle for the rest of the day and most of the night when an hour or so after sunrise the next day two men in civilian clothes came to the door flashing badges and telling him he had to go with them.
 They took him to Los Alamos in an area within the secure complex that had it's own second set of gates and guards.
 He was held overnight without explanation or charges then put in a small room by himself where, over a period of time he was questioned several different times by several different people.
 Questions about why he had been out there in the first place.
 Questions about his interest in the outflow patterns of the radioactive fallout.
 Questions about how he even knew about such things.
 In the third or fourth interrogation session it came up that not only did my uncle know Albert Einstein they were also friends.

 No sooner had my uncle mentioned he knew Albert Einstein and that the two were actually friends than a man burst into the room and started asking him all kinds of questions about Einstein and the nature of their relationship, how they met, etc. After a few minutes the man took the receiver off the hook of a phone mounted on the wall, dialed three or four numbers, stretched the long cord out into the hallway letting the door close back on the cord so my uncle couldn't hear.
 Then, about five minutes after the man put the phone back on the hook and left another man came into the room and told the interrogator he could go, that they were "done here" and my uncle was free to go.
 As he was being escorted down the hall by two "MP types" toward the main door and presumably some sort of transportation home, the man walked with him.
 He asked my uncle if he would be willing to join him for coffee in one of the base cafeterias and continue discussing Einstein "off the record."
 For some reason, liking the man, even after, for no known reason, being treated rather harshly by some throughout the process, my uncle agreed.